scikit-image/scikit-image/INSTALL.rst

 Now that you have found the Python executable on your machine, use the commands below to install ``scikit-image``.
-The instructions below use the ``python3`` command.
+The instructions below use the ``python`` command for simplificy.
 Make sure you use the command that you found calls the appropriate Python executable on your particular machine.

 .. code-block:: sh

   # Update pip to a more recent version
-  python3 -m pip install -U pip
+  python -m pip install -U pip
   # Install scikit-image
-  python3 -m pip install -U scikit-image
+  python -m pip install -U scikit-image

 We also offer an easy way to install related packages.
 These are often included in scientific python distributions.
 To install many of them using ``pip`` use